Sarah Foot: Academic career and ordained ministry

 In March 2023, Foot's appointment as the Dean of Christ Church was approved by King Charles III.
-She is the first woman to serve in the role and will take up the appointment in July 2023.
+She is the first woman to serve in the role.
+She took up the appointment effective 1 July 2023, and was installed at the cathedral during a service on 8 July.
 The dean is both head of an Oxford college (Christ Church) and of the cathedral of the Diocese of Oxford (Christ Church Cathedral).

-She will take up the post in July 2023.
+Research interests

 Her main areas of research lie in the history of Anglo-Saxon England, particularly Anglo-Saxon monasteries, women and religion, and the Cistercians.
 She also works on the history of the early medieval church and society as well as the invention of the English in historiography, and historical theory.
 In 2001 she was awarded a major grant to carry out research into the ruined Cistercian abbeys of Yorkshire.
 She has written a biography of Æthelstan, the first king of all England.
 Among her current projects are the charters of Bury St Edmunds Abbey.
 She contributed to an episode of BBC Radio 4's In Our Time on the life of St Cuthbert, broadcast in January 2021. is an editor of the Oxford History of Historical Writing.